sandhanditizer/Finaincial-Information-Gatherer/README.md

 ```PowerShell
 where python
 ```

+## Things to note - 2:
+If you get a popup that says "Cannot grab risk range data from Hedgeye's website.
+Website page has changed to something unrecognizable."
+Then that means hedgeye has temporarily changed the page that the app gets data from.
+Don't freak out.
+If you run it in the morning the data scrape should be a success.

 ## Having the right browser:
 In `DataCollection/scrapeHedgeye.py` and `DataCollection/scrapeWSJ_Yahoo.py` the function `getDriver` will try to get drivers for Edge, Firefox, or Chrome using selenium.
 If you do not have Edge, Firefox, or Chrome installed, then please install one.
 Once a browser is installed, there is no further action needed.